 Ask us.
 We’re eager to help.
 Email [email protected] with the subject line: CONTEST INFO PLEASE.

 Especially for our digital non-natives: Need help getting your poem single-spaced in Word?
 Not sure how to attach a file to email?
-Other technology questions about your submission?
+Other technology questions?
 Reach out.
-Email [email protected] with the subject line: CONTEST INFO PLEASE
+Email [email protected] with the subject line: CONTEST INFO PLEASE.

 Questions on poetic forms?
-You’ll find member-expert Florence Bruce's Blogspot and several other resources on our resources page.
+See Florence Bruce's Blogspot and more, available on our resources page.

 Get a printer-friendly version of our guidelines here.

-a.
-Each contest opens for submission on the 1st of the prior month (e.g., the August contest opens for submissions on July 1).
-Entries postmarked or emailed before this date will not be considered.
+- Unless otherwise specified, a contest opens for submission the 1st through 15th of the month PRIOR to the contest month. (e.g., the July contest is open June 1-15.)
+Entries postmarked or emailed before the 1st or after the 15th will not be considered.

-e.
-Your work must not have been previously published.
+- Your work must not have been previously published, including online displays.

 FORMAT